dougeby/IntuneDocs/intune/early-edition.md

 ### Create device compliance policy using Firewall settings on macOS devices <!-- 1497640 -->
 When you create a new macOS compliance policy (**Device compliance** > **Policies** > **Create policy** > **Platform: macOS** > **System security**), there will be some new **Firewall** settings available:
 - **Firewall**: Configure how incoming connections are handled in your environment.
 - **Incoming connections**: **Block** all incoming connections except those required for basic internet services, such as DHCP, Bonjour, and IPSec.
-This settings also blocks all sharing services.
+This setting also blocks all sharing services.
 - **Stealth Mode**: **Enable** stealth mode to prevent the device from responding to probing requests.
 The device continues to answer incoming requests for authorized apps.

 Applies to: macOS 10.12 and later